 Let’s continue to explore the differences between Whole Foods and Fresh Market to see how they compare.

 Whole Foods vs. Fresh Market: Shopping Experience

 Fresh Market is more of a specialty items store, whereas Whole Foods strives to be a healthy natural foods store.
-Whole Foods stores tend to be larger and an easier step from a regular supermarket experience, and Fresh Market offers a smaller and slower pace shopping experience.
+Whole Foods stores tend to be larger, and an easier step from a regular supermarket experience, and Fresh Market offers a smaller and slower pace of shopping experience.